bugzmanov/nes_ebook/src/chapter_6_1.md

 }
 ```

-And provide memory mapping for the registers we've implemented:
+And provide memory mapping for the registers we've implemented so far:

 ```rust